hyperlane-xyz/hyperlane-deploy/README.md

 ### Deploying a Warp UI

-If you'd like to create a web-based user interface for your warp routes, see the [Warp UI Template repository](https://github.com/hyperlane-xyz/hyperlane-warp-ui-template)
+If you'd like to create a web-based user interface for your warp routes, see the [Warp UI documentation](https://docs.hyperlane.xyz/docs/deploy/deploy-warp-route/deploy-the-ui-for-your-warp-route)